FAQ For Anger Management Classes with Anger Management 818

 FAQ About Anger Management in General

-When a court orders you to do anger management, and does not specify the number of classes, this usually means for you to take 26 weeks, which is a full course of an Anger Management program.
+When a court orders you to complete an anger management program and does not specify the number of classes, this usually means you to take 26 weeks, which is a full course of an anger management program.
 It is advisable to verify this information with your attorney.

-- Q: Will anger management classes help me to never be angry again?
+- Q: Will anger management classes help me never be angry again?

 Anger is a basic human emotion and it is unrealistic to expect to never feel anger.
 Anger management classes are not designed to eliminate anger; however, they teach you effective skills to help manage your anger in both healthy and appropriate ways.

-Anger Management is helpful if you are having difficulty controlling your temper, or are having angry outbursts that lead to significant problems with the law, at work, at school, or in public situations such as driving.
-Of course there are different levels of anger.
-If someone has complained to you about your anger, then that’s an indicator that you may need to look into receiving anger management help.
+Anger management is helpful if you are having difficulty controlling your temper, or are having angry outbursts that lead to significant problems with the law, at work, at school, or in public situations such as driving.
+If someone has complained to you about your anger, that would be an indicator that you may need to look into receiving support to help you manage your aggression.

-Anger Management programs are sometimes utilized in place of Batterer’s Intervention Program.
-While excellent at what they are designed to do, Anger Management programs do not generally meet the needs of most batterers.
-We do not offer classes for Batterer’s Intervention or Domestic Violence.
+Anger management is designed to help folks dealing with issues outside of their home as it relates to their aggressive behavior whereas batterer’s treatment is to help folks harming their partner and family members (domestic- within the home).
+Anger management programs are sometimes utilized in place of the batterer’s intervention program.
+While excellent at what they are designed to do, anger management programs do not generally meet the needs of most batterers.
+We do not offer classes for batterer’s intervention or domestic violence.